 They cut out the language that would show that Dowd discussed two separate matters, and they omitted the fact that Dow specifically cautioned Flynn's attorney that he wasn't requesting any confidential information, which blew the entire argument that these fake news channels have been running with, you know, since late last week.

-And in response on Twitter, Dowd said, you know, in a statement to an attorney who noted the discrepancy, and he said it's unfair and it's despicable.
+In response on Twitter, Dowd said, you know, in a statement to an attorney who noted the discrepancy, he said, it's unfair and it's despicable.

-It was a friendly privilege call between counsel with no conflict.
+It was a friendly, privileged call between counsel with no conflict.

 And I think Flynn got screwed.